 - Download application for membership by juristic person/other body

 Special ratings area info

 We regularly receive questions on how to form a city improvement district (or special ratings area).
 The following document provides answers to the most frequently asked questions.

-The following documentation was posted with regard to the last CCID AGM, held on Monday 14 November 2022.
+The documentation below pertains to the CCID AGM 2023 what was held on Monday 13 November 2023.

 - Draft CCID AGM Minutes 2022

 - Cape Town CCID Membership List (13 November 2023)